-- a) examines and approves the business plan and/or the strategic plan of the Company and its Group, also on the basis of an analysis of issues relevant for the generation of value in the long term; - b) routinely monitors the implementation of the business plan and/or strategic plan and evaluates general business performance, periodically comparing actual results with forecasts; - c) defines the nature and level of risk deemed compatible with the Company's strategic objectives, including in its assessments all the factors deemed material to the Company's sustainable success; - d) defines the Company's corporate governance system and the structure of the Group it heads, and judges the adequacy of the organizational, administrative and accounting structure of the Company and its strategic subsidiaries, with particular reference to the internal control and risk management system;
+a) examines and approves the business plan and/or the strategic plan of the Company and its Group, also on the basis of an analysis of issues relevant for the generation of value in the long term;

+b) routinely monitors the implementation of the business plan and/or strategic plan and evaluates general business performance, periodically comparing actual results with forecasts;

+c) defines the nature and level of risk deemed compatible with the Company's strategic objectives, including in its assessments all the factors deemed material to the Company's sustainable success;

+d) defines the Company's corporate governance system and the structure of the Group it heads, and judges the adequacy of the organizational, administrative and accounting structure of the Company and its strategic subsidiaries, with particular reference to the internal control and risk management system;

-- e) resolves on the operations of the Company and its subsidiaries where such transactions are strategically, economically or financially significant for the Company; toward this end, it determines the general criteria to be used to define relevant transactions and ensures that the strategically significant subsidiaries submit any transactions that could have a significant impact on the Company to the Board of Directors for approval; - f) at the recommendation of the Chair of the Board of Directors in agreement with the Chief Executive Officer (responsible for the internal control and risk management system), updates the procedure for the management and disclosure of documents and information concerning the Company, with particular reference to inside information.
+e) resolves on the operations of the Company and its subsidiaries where such transactions are strategically, economically or financially significant for the Company; toward this end, it determines the general criteria to be used to define relevant transactions and ensures that the strategically significant subsidiaries submit any transactions that could have a significant impact on the Company to the Board of Directors for approval;

+f) at the recommendation of the Chair of the Board of Directors in agreement with the Chief Executive Officer (responsible for the internal control and risk management system), updates the procedure for the management and disclosure of documents and information concerning the Company, with particular reference to inside information.
 For further details, see Section 5 of this Report.

-Specifically, with reference to the above duties, in 2021 the Board of Directors:
+Specifically, with reference to the above duties, in 2022 the Board of Directors:

-- approved the 2022-2024 Business Plan, announced to the market on 14 December 2021; - carefully analyzed the phases of the Enterprise Risk Management project, taking resolutions on the nature and level of risk deemed adequate and compatible with the Company's strategic objectives; - approved the Company's new organizational structure further to the early retirement of the General Manager; - approved the "Policy for Dialogue with Shareholders and Other Stakeholders"; - approved the Comprehensive Merger and Demerger Plan regarding various Group companies, authorizing them to pass the pertinent resolutions, for an effective date of 1 October 2021.
+- carefully analyzed the phases of the Enterprise Risk Management project, taking resolutions on the nature and level of risk deemed adequate and compatible with the Company's strategic objectives;

+- approved the "Regulations for the Sustainability Committee";

+- appointed the Risk Management Unit, in outsourcing, to Donato Camporeale of Società PwC Business Services S.r.l.

-For other information on the Board of Directors regarding composition, functioning, appointment and review, remuneration policy, and the internal control and risk management system, see Sections 4, 8 and 9 of this Report.
+For further duties of the Board of Directors regarding composition, functioning, appointment and review, remuneration policy, and the internal control and risk management system, see Sections 4, 8 and 9 of this Report.

-3.4.2 APPOINTMENT AND REPLACEMENT (PURSUANT TO ART.
-123-BIS, PARA.
-1, LETT.
-L), FIRST PART, TUF)
+3.4.2 APPOINTMENT AND REPLACEMENT (pursuant to Art.
+123-bis, para.
+1, lett.
+I), first part, TUF)

 Pursuant to Articles 16.2 and 16.3 of the bylaws, the directors are elected on the basis of preference lists which comply with the current laws relating to gender equality.
 In accordance with Art.
-16.3 of the bylaws, lists could be submitted by shareholders who, alone or together with others, hold the interest determined in accordance with CONSOB (for 2021 equal to 4.5% of the Company's share capital, pursuant to Consob regulation n.
-44 of 29 January 2021).
+16.3 of the bylaws, lists could be submitted by shareholders who, alone or together with others, hold the interest determined in accordance with CONSOB (for 2023 equal to 4.5% of the Company's share capital, pursuant to Consob regulation n.
+76 of 30 January 2023).
 The lists must be filed at the head office at least twenty-five days in advance of the first-call date of the meeting.
 Shareholders must prove possession of the shares needed to file voting lists by submitting the relative certification by the deadline for the publication of the list (namely at least 21 days prior to the Annual General Meeting).
 Pursuant to Art.
 147-ter, paragraph 1-bis, TUF, ownership of the minimum amount needed to participate in the filing of a list is based on the number of shares officially held by the shareholder on the day the lists are filed with the Issuer.